Ski Resorts Open Late Into Spring

 Timberline, Oregon

-Timberline boasts the longest ski season in North America, with skiing available throughout the summer.
+Timberline boasts North America’s longest ski season, with skiing available throughout most of the summer.
 April and even May often bring powder days to Mt.
 Hood, long after most ski resorts in North America have closed.
-That makes a spring pass a great option for those who live in the Pacific Northwest.
-Once June arrives, skiing and snowboarding moves up Mt.
-Hood with the opening of the Palmer Express, which is closed during the winter and spring months because it’s covered in so much snow.
-If you want guaranteed late spring and summer skiing, then look no further than Timberline.
+That makes its spring pass a great option for those living in the Pacific Northwest.
+Historically, Timberline opens the Palmer Express, where summer skiing/riding takes place, around early June.
+The resort also offers several summer ski camps to help keep your skills sharp in the off-season.
+If you want guaranteed late spring and summer skiing, look no further than Timberline.

 skier riding terrain park feature with Mt.
 Hood in the background